legends2k/blog/content/note/git_nuances.md

 The general idea is _reachability_: an ancestor is reachable from a descendant, if you keep following the parental links.
 When an ancestor is _reachable_, changes it introduced are _visible_ to the descendant.

+# Botch Job Fix Up

+A topic branch with few commits has a commit down below making a mistake --- typo, poor name, wrong documentation, etc.  You want the original commit fixed; not a new fixing commit.
+Easy!
+Make a [fixup commit][] atop the problematic commit and rebase with auto-squash.

+{{< highlight bash >}}
+# stage fixed files and make a fixup commit
+git commit -a --fixup=PROBLEM-COMMIT-REF
+# interactive rebase onto problematic commit’s parent (^)
+git rebase -i --autosquash PROBLEM-COMMIT-REF^
+{{< /highlight >}}

+In the commit list opened in your `$EDITOR`, verify the fixup commit’s position (just below problematic one) and verb (`fixup`); save and exit!

 # Misc

 * Delete branch from remote: `git push origin --delete my_topic`